Urania: Differentially Private Insights into AI Use: Additional Related Work

-\paragraph{Membership inference attacks (MIA)} Our empirical privacy evaluation is in spirit similar to the MIA.
-MIA aims to infer whether specific data points were included in the training data of a given model or algorithm, based on its outputs.
+\paragraph{Membership inference attacks (MIA)} Our empirical privacy evaluation (\secref{sec:mia}) is in spirit similar to MIA, which aims to infer whether specific data points were included in the training data of a given model or algorithm, based on its outputs.
 While various MIA techniques have been proposed, they primarily target machine learning models \citep{shokri2017membership, yeom2018privacy, sablayrolles2019white, carlini2022membership}.
 In this work, we design an empirical privacy evaluation method tailored to attack the LLM conversation summarization pipeline.

-\paragraph{Keyword generation with LLMs} Our keyword set generation method (\cref{subsec:keywords-generation}) is related to recent work on extracting keywords from text corpora using LLMs \citep{grootendorst2020keybert, maragheh2023llm, wang2024one}.
+\paragraph{Keyword generation with LLMs} Our keyword set generation method (\secref{subsec:keywords-generation}) is related to recent work on extracting keywords from text corpora using LLMs \citep{grootendorst2020keybert, maragheh2023llm, wang2024one}.
 These approaches typically fine-tune or prompt an LLM to extract keywords.
 However, such pipelines are not applicable in a DP setting, as documents may contain unique keywords that could leak sensitive information.
 In this work, we propose keyword generation methods that only output keywords shared across multiple conversations, allowing us to provide formal DP guarantees.